Gyrobifastigium: Related figures

-The Schmitt–Conway–Danzer biprism (also called an SCD prototile) is a polyhedron topologically equivalent to the gyrobifastigium, but with parallelogram and irregular triangle faces instead of squares and equilateral triangles.
+The Schmitt–Conway–Danzer biprism, also called an SCD prototile, is a polyhedron combinatorially equivalent to the gyrobifastigium, but with parallelogram and irregular triangle faces instead of squares and equilateral triangles.
 Like the gyrobifastigium, it can fill space, but only aperiodically or with a screw symmetry, not with a full three-dimensional group of symmetries.
 Thus, it provides a partial solution to the three-dimensional einstein problem.

 The gyrated triangular prismatic honeycomb can be constructed by packing together large numbers of identical gyrobifastigiums.
 The gyrobifastigium is one of five convex polyhedra with regular faces capable of space-filling (the others being the cube, truncated octahedron, triangular prism, and hexagonal prism) and it is the only Johnson solid capable of doing so.